FAQ

 The term "rare earths" comes from the early history of their discovery and extraction.
 "Rare" was chosen because it was originally assumed that these metals were only found in very small quantities.
 In fact, some of them, such as cerium, are comparatively common.
 Others, however, such as thulium or lutetium, are indeed rare.
 The term "earths" comes from the fact that these metals were initially only isolated from minerals in the form of their oxides.
 In early chemistry, such oxides were referred to as "earths".

-To the Precious metals include the metals of the platinum group alongside gold and silver.
+In addition to gold and silver, precious metals include the metals of the platinum group.
 These include the elements iridium, osmium, palladium, rhodium and ruthenium as well as the eponymous platinum.
 They are characterised by special physical and chemical properties that make them interesting for a wide range of industrial applications: Gold, for example, with its very high electrical conductivity, or platinum and palladium as catalysts for chemical reactions.

 Understanding tangible assets